There’s nothing better than sitting by a campfire with the wonderful smells of a meal cooking.

 Pro tips for the cooler

-Because of this, these high end coolers can keep everything frozen for days.
+Because of this, a high end cooler can keep everything frozen (including ice cream!) for days.

-This Yeti Tundra cooler also comes with a formidable reputation as an excellent cooler, and high ratings to boot.
+This Yeti Tundra cooler also comes with a formidable reputation as an excellent cooler for keeping food cold when camping, and high ratings to boot.

-Wondering how to keep a cooler cold without ice?
-If you’re staying at a campsite then you may want to consider an electric cooler.
+Wondering how to keep the cooler chilled without ice?
+If you’re staying at a campsite then you may want to consider an electric cooler or if you’re bringing the car then you can use a car fridge.
 If not then consider our tip above for making homemade ice packs.

-An important part of keeping the cooler cold is to avoid opening it as much as possible.
+An important part of keeping the cooler chilled is to avoid opening it as much as possible.

-If you have space then you should consider bringing two coolers, one for the food and one for the drinks.
+If you have space then you should consider bringing two coolers, one for the food items and one as a drink cooler.
+This should help make the food last longer.

-Tip: Make sure the two coolers are easily identifiable, so you don’t keep dipping into the wrong cooler.
-Attaching a piece of colored tape or string can help identify which cooler is for drinks.
+Tip: Ensure the two coolers are easily identifiable, so you don’t keep dipping into the wrong cooler.
+Attaching a piece of colored tape or string can help identify which cooler is for drinks and which is for keeping food cold.

-How do you keep food cold without a cooler?
+How to keep food cold while camping without a cooler?

-While a cooler is certainly the most effective way to keep your food cold, there are alternatives that can be used at a pinch.
+While a cooler is certainly the most effective way to keep your food cold when camping, there are alternatives that can be used at a pinch.

 Thermal bags can help keep your food cooler when packed with ice.